MCamp859/hello-world/mawp5g-README.md

     kubectl get pods -n smartedge-apps
     ```

     ![A console window showing system output after running the "kubectl get
     pods" command.
 The system displays a list of all the pods and the pod
     status.
 The expected status is "Running" or
     "Completed".](images/multi-access-with-private-5g-status-of-pods.png)

     Figure 3: Status of pods

-12. Get **Container ID** of gmaserver with the command:
+12. Get the **Container ID** of gmaserver with the command:

     ```bash
     kubectl describe pod <gma-pod> -n smartedge-apps | grep "Container ID"
     ```

-13. Copy the ssl certificate to the gma container:
+13. Copy the SSL certificate to the GMA container:

     ```bash
     docker cp ./server.key <gma-pod>:/home/python
     docker cp ./server.csr <gma-pod>:/home/python
     docker cp ./server.crt <gma-pod>:/home/python
     ```
-    > **NOTE:** Run the command on k8s node.
+    > **NOTE:** Run the command on Kubernetes node.

 14. Run the gmaserver application: